ggerganov/llama.cpp/examples/server/README.md

 `messages`: (Required) Chat turns in the same format as `/v1/chat/completions`.

+**Response format**

+Returns a JSON object with a field `prompt` containing a string of the input messages formatted according to the model's chat template format.

 ### POST `/embedding`: Generate embedding of a given text

 > [!IMPORTANT]